GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E01_MythTrack.md

 The racial rainbow connection.
 The wealth class rainbow connection.
 Have you heard the voices while you are half-alseep (Wake Finnegans).
-Do Pirate Lady on the ocean hear the voices, sailors hear?
+Do Pirate Lady on the ocean hear the voices, young sailors hear?
 Who said every wish would be heard and answered when wished upon a remote star?
 The Founding Fathers of the USA, the Latin phrase of the show title, stars above the Eagle?